CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-uniform.rst

    SDOE directory

 When one of the design files is opened it contains the details of each of the runs in the design, with the input factor levels that should be selected for that run.
+If an index column was included in the design, the index value will also be shown.

 .. figure:: figs/11_design_file.png
    :alt: SDOE second window